 Citizens of countries in Africa, South Asia, Latin America, the Middle East and developing countries in Asia will almost always need to apply in advance, and even interview for tourist visas for entry into the U.S. and many European nations (as well as Canada, Australia and New Zealand).
 In some cases, proof of financial resources and/or proof of return travel are also required.
 This is due to the fact that there is concern in developed and economically prosperous nations that citizens of other countries will enter their country on a tourist visa and then attempt to find work and/or stay on permanently.

-Working illegally on a tourist visa:
+Working on a tourist visa:

 Many Americans will enter countries like Spain, Italy and many countries in Latin America on tourist visas and then stay on and work teaching English.
 This is not legal, however it is so common as to be routine, it happens in the open and rarely if ever does an American in a country like Spain or Italy face any consequence at all for teaching English “under the table.”
 After 90 days the tourist visa expires and then the person has overstayed their visa.
 In other countries like France, Germany and Greece, it is not common for schools to hire teachers without work visas, so it is important to know the practices in each country.

-In many Central and South American countries, English teachers have 90 days of legal residence as a tourist and then they will cross the boarder to the neighboring country, e.g. Argentina to Chile.
+In many Central and South American countries, English teachers have 90 days of legal residence as a tourist and then they will cross the border to the neighboring country, e.g. Argentina to Chile.
 Once in Chile, the person is on a new 90 day tourist visa of Chile.
 A few days later the person crosses back to Argentina to start a new 90 day tourist visa.
 This is a common way to stay in the country legally.

-In most countries there are legal requirements that foreigners working in that country receive a work visa or work permit that allows them to work.
+In most countries, there are legal requirements that foreigners working in that country receive a work visa or work permit that allows them to work.
 Requirements and procedures for receiving a work visa to work in foreign countries will vary greatly, but in 90% of cases, you must receive an offer of employment from an employer and this employer will be your sponsor.
 The employer will work with their government immigration agencies that will issue you a work visa or work permit.
 Each country has its own processes, requirements and quotas for providing work visas.

-In many cases, foreign workers must gain employment and apply for a work visa and get it processed in their home country in advance of their departure for their destination country.
+- In advance: In many cases, foreign workers must gain employment and apply for a work visa and get it processed in their home country in advance of their departure for their destination country.
 In the world of teaching English abroad, this practice is commonly applied to Americans and other foreigners teaching English in major Asian countries like Korea, Japan and China, and in the lucrative job markets of the Persian Gulf in the Middle East (U.A.E., Qatar, and Saudi Arabia for example).
 It is also possible for foreign English teachers to get work visas in advance in some European countries such as Turkey and Russia.

 Often to get a work visa processed in advance, the applicant must provide proof of employment, a passport and completed application forms; in many cases, other documents such as a copy of TEFL certification, criminal background check, medical forms and/or university transcripts or diplomas must also be provided.
 For an example of how this process works for one country, check out How do I get work visa to teach English in Korea?

-In other countries, foreign English teachers will gain employment in-country and then have a work visa or work permit processed locally.
+- In-country: In other countries, foreign English teachers will gain employment in-country and then have a work visa or work permit processed locally.
 This is common for qualified English teachers who interview and get hired face-to-face in countries like Germany, Czech Republic, Vietnam, Thailand, and Turkey.
 Again, applicants often must provide proof of employment, a passport and completed application forms; in many cases, other documents such as a criminal background check, medical forms and/or notarized university transcripts or diplomas must also be provided.